To learn more about the requirements in the 2023 SEP application, please watch the recording of the 2023 SEP Application Webinar.

-The Smart Energy Provider (SEP) program is a best practices designation for utilities that show commitment to and proficiency in energy efficiency, distributed generation, renewable energy, and environmental initiatives that support a utility’s mission to provide low-cost, quality, safe, and reliable electric service.
+The Smart Energy Provider (SEP) program is a best practices designation for utilities that show commitment to and proficiency in energy efficiency, distributed generation, renewable energy, and environmental initiatives.

 About the SEP Disciplines